Snow Blow Cannon disassembly and cleaning guide

 17 July 2020

 A beautiful, thick foam is one of the favourite features of our Snow Blow Cannon, and proper maintenance is an important part of keeping the cannon working correctly.
-This article will guide you through the troubleshooting, cleaning and diassembly of the Snow Blow Cannon.
+This article and video will guide you through the troubleshooting, cleaning and diassembly of the Snow Blow Cannon.
 We are using an old, well loved (used) cannon for this demonstration.

 We have found that the best way to keep the Snow Blow Cannon working its best is to carry out simple maintenance procedures.